essxdevoured/intellimod/README.md

-public/                Static HTML/CSS/JS for the catalog UI functions/api/items.js Pages Function that reads from R2 (or fallback data) functions/api/sort.js  Pages Function that proxies sorting to OpenAI data/sample-items.json Sample inventory used when R2 is not bound
+public/                Static HTML/CSS/JS for the catalog UI functions/api/items.js Pages Function that reads from R2 (or fallback data) functions/api/sort.js  Pages Function that proxies sorting to OpenAI data/sample-items.json Sample robot count records used when R2 is not bound
 ```

 ## Troubleshooting